rocicorp/replicache/doc/docs/how-it-works.md

 :::note

-You don't need to worry about clobbering pending data with your server-side changes.
-Replicache rewinds local pending mutations during sync and replays them "on top" of new server side state.
+You don't need to worry about clobbering the effects of unpushed ("pending") local mutations in the client with server-side changes.
+Replicache rewinds pending local mutations during sync and replays them "on top" of new server side state.

 :::